 Grade 3 students engage in learning, playing, and growing in a program designed to provide daily challenge, support, joy, and success.
 We place a particular emphasis on new growth in the areas of independence, confidence, critical thinking, and problem-solving.

-The World Languages program introduces and improves upon students' speaking, listening, reading, and writing skills in Spanish and Chinese.
+The World Languages program introduces and improves upon students' speaking, listening, reading, and writing skills in Spanish and Mandarin.
 Through exposure to different cultures, students explore the similarities and differences with people across oceans, across borders, or even just across the room.

 Understanding that our students learn best by doing, we provide children the skills, tools, materials, and attention they need to experience, explore, and experiment.